EllaBrands/stanDev/Stan-Development-Meeting-Agenda.md

 * __Developer name.
 Short description.
 Desired resolution.__

 #### 12/22/2016
 * Charles.
-How can autodiff handle IF statements, conditional of the value of a parameter?
+How can autodiff handle IF statements, conditional on the value of a parameter?
 Works with finite diff and I think the derivative is defined.

 #### 12/8/2016